Where God Was Born: A Journey by Land to the Roots of Religion—this is one of many listings on Amazon.

 Yes, Yahweh promised the Exodus wanderers a place and a space, promised to accompany them "into the land," but as Feiler points out, ultimately their identity as the people of God living in a covenant of grace, love, hospitality, and peace depended not upon geography or temple, but meant obediently keeping Torah.
-Wherever you were, wherever you wandered, any place you were sent, whether in Jerusalem or in diaspora at the furthest ends of the earth, unlike the assorted place gods of the rest of the ancient near east, Yahweh was there.
+Wherever you were, wherever you wandered, any place you were sent, whether in Jerusalem or in diaspora at the furthest ends of the earth – unlike with those assorted place gods of the rest of the ancient near east – Yahweh was there.
 Page 194: "Wandering is holy, too.
 God is not exclusively a figure of the land; he's also a figure of the wilderness.
 He's a figure of all lands."
 On page 196, "With no access to sacred sites, sacred text becomes Israel's lifeline to its past."
 And the people of the God of history become people with a story.

 I love the author's emphasis on the power of prophecy along with God's call to us to partner with heaven in re-creating justice and righteousness in a broken world.
 As Martin Buber pointed out, it is not the priest but the prophet who holds true power and authority.
-Through Yahweh's word spoken by prophets, scripture becomes a voice for and the voice of the broken, needy and vulnerable.
-Created in the divine image, imago dei, humans also speak and live a creative, redemptive reconciling word.
+Through Yahweh's word spoken by prophets, scripture becomes a voice for and the voice of the broken, needy, and vulnerable.
+Created in the divine image, imago dei, humans also speak and live a creative, redemptive, reconciling word.

 Where God Was Born includes an informal bibliography of additional resources and a comprehensive index.
 If any aspect of Bruce Feiler's journey interests you, I trust you'll enjoy and benefit from this book.